Miiden/EyeSpy/README.md

 ## Introduction

-EyeSpy is developed by Miiden and utilizes PowerShell scripting to perform various tasks related to IP camera enumeration and access.
+EyeSpy is developed by Miiden and utilizes PowerShell to help with penetration tests and research from a windows environment.
 EyeSpy is designed to enumerate and gain access to IP Cameras via RTSP.
-It provides a flexible and efficient way to scan for open RTSP ports, discover available paths, and attempt common credential spraying attacks.
+It provides a flexible and efficient way to scan for open RTSP ports, Check if authentication is required and attempt common credential spraying attacks.

-It is currently a work in progress and as always has a few bugs, feel free to Contribute

 ## Installation

 There is no specific installation required for EyeSpy.
-Simply download or clone the script from the [GitHub repository](https://github.com/Miiden/EyeSpy) and run it using PowerShell.
+Simply download the script from the [GitHub repository](https://github.com/Miiden/EyeSpy) and run it using PowerShell.

 ## Usage